giovanialtelino/coronavirus-api/README.md

 If for some reason the added data is wrong, you just need to pass a specific date to delete it, in the same format as the post request (YYYY-MM-DD).

 ----------------------------
-##Deploying you own API
+## Building your own API
 First, you must have a PostgreSQL database.
-Find the database.sql file in this project, inside the resources folder.
+Find the [database.sql](resources/database.sql) file in this project, inside the resources folder.
 You should run those queries to create the necessary tables.

-You can keep the api running with lein run or lein run-dev, Leiningen is needed.
+You can keep the api running with lein run or lein run-dev, Leiningen is needed for this project.
 As it is, the port which will serve the endpoint in production is 8888, if you wish to change it go to the [Components](src/coronavirus_scrapper_api/components.clj) namespace.
 To compile it just run **Lein Uberjar** and them run it as a standard java file, with java -jar, for example.
 In production Java will look for environment variables for the database, DATABASE_USR and DATABASE_PWD, and also uses the default database name of "postgresql".
-If you wish to change something here go to the [Database](src/coronavirus_scrapper_api/components/database.clj) namespace, like path or port.
+If you wish to change something here go to the [Database](src/coronavirus_scrapper_api/components/database.clj) namespace, like the path or port.

 --------------------------
 ### MIT License